wuhuaijin/CG-project/README.md

 make
 ```

-This will generate build files in the folder "build" of the cloned repository, which can be used to build the program.
+This will generate build files in the folder `build` of the cloned repository, which can be used to build the program.
 It mail fail if version of g++ or gcc dismatch, please check 4th and 5th lines of `CMakeLists.txt`.

 ### **Usage**

 ```
 ./global_illumination ../data/scenes/xxxx.xml
 ```

+After rendering is finished, you can find the generated xml file in folder `build`.

 ### **ResourcesList**